nfl0/namada/documentation/dev/src/explore/dev/maintenance.md

 added to the upcoming `v1.8.0`), the ordinary base point for a new topic (assuming no other considerations, discussed below, apply) is `v1.7.0`.

-For convenience, we should keep a branch pointer called `latest` pointed at the most recent `vX.Y.0` release tag, using this as the default view on e.g. Github.
-Pull requests could be opened against `latest`, but this would cause milestones to show as 0 perpetually; making them against `release` preserves the useful issue tracker features.
+For convenience, we should keep a branch pointer called `base` pointed at the most recent `vX.Y.0` release tag, using this as the default view on e.g. Github.
+Pull requests could be opened against `base`, but this would cause milestones to show as 0 perpetually; making them against `release` preserves the useful issue tracker features.